Mayor of Zadar

 The Mayor of the City of Zadar (Gradonačelnik Grada Zadar) is the highest official of the Croatian city of Zadar.
 From 1990 to 2007 the mayor was elected by the city assembly.
 Since 2007 Croatian mayors are elected directly by the citizens.
 The first such election in Zadar occurred in 2009.

 List

-Here follows a list of the 49 people who have thus far served as Mayors of Zadar starting in 1805:
+This is a list of the 50 people who have thus far served as Mayors of Zadar starting in 1805: